wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = 1.5.3 =
+* New: Unlimited amount of ads can be used with WP QUADS PRO
+* Tweak: Move debug setting to tab plugin settings
 * Fix: Security Update!
-If you are using WP QUADS Pro you need to update both plugins.
-WP QUADS Pro 1.3.6 is required for this version.
-Updating is highly recommended.
+If you are using WP QUADS Pro you need to update WP QUADS Pro to version 1.3.6.
 * Fix: If page or post is used as frontpage the home page condition is ignored

 = 1.5.2 =